CGCL-codes/FIRE/readme.md

 #### About Redis

 `Trace` need Redis for caching.
 We use Redis docker in our experiments.

-If you want to build docker, please make sure you have put redis 7.2.3 in `resource/redis-7.2.3`, and the external redis docker is **no need** in the run since we will install one in the procedure of the building.
+** Run FIRE Outside Docker **

+You can install Redis v7.2.3 using package manager or use docker.

+For example, you can launch Redis using the command below.

 ```bash
 docker run -p 6379:6379 redis:7.2.3
 ```

+** Build and Run FIRE in Docker **

+please make sure you have put redis 7.2.3 in `resource/redis-7.2.3`.

+The external redis docker is **no need** during the detection since we will install the redis during the build of docker.

+If you run FIRE outside Docker, the step is **no need**.

 ## Datasets

-We use Old-New-Funcs dataset to store all the vulnerabilities and patches pairs that are used in all the components of FIRE.
+We use Old-New-Funcs dataset to store all the vulnerabilities and patches pairs which is used in all the components of FIRE.

 ### Old-New-Funcs Dataset